Category Archives: Domhnall Gleeson

 Ex Machina (2015)

-Sometimes when you see a movie that you know nothing about, you are treated with an unknown little treat…a film that will stick with you forever.
-Ex Machina is that movie this year.
+Sometimes, when you see a movie that you know nothing about, you are treated with an unknown little treat – a film that will stick with you forever.
+Ex Machina is the movie this year.
 My comparison here is to the Brad Pitt/Morgan Freeman gem Seven.
-It was a movie in which I knew nothing.
+It was a movie I knew nothing about.
 I had only heard that it was a movie I must see through word of mouth.
-Seven probably has a place forever reserved in my all-time top 25.
+Seven probably has a place in my all-time top 25 forever.
 That’s how good it was.
-But I think a lot of this initially high rating was because of how in awe of it I was when I saw it in a such a small, rickety stage theater converted to a movie theater in Lexington, VA, in the fall of 1997.
+But a lot of this initially high rating was because of how in awe I was when I saw it in such a small, rickety stage theater converted into a movie theater in Lexington, VA, in the fall of 1997.
 Now, Ex Machina is not in the class of Seven.
-But like Seven, it is a gripping, carefully scripted movie, and one that will stay in your head for a very long time after its viewing.
-Ex Machina will be hard to beat for the best movie of the first half of 2015.
+But like Seven, it is a gripping, carefully scripted movie that will stay with you long after you watch it.
+Ex Machina will challenge for best movie of the first half of 2015.

 Continue reading Ex Machina (2015)